samcaulfield/PML_IDE/README.md

 	`make clean ProjectName=<project name>`

-### 2. Features And Execution :
+### 2. Features And Execution:

-**File upload**
+**File upload & download**

+Open a file from your system in the editor.
 * Click `File > Open from disk`
 * In the system-specific file explorer choose the file you wish to open in the editor.
 The file will be copied into PML Studio and can be edited.
 This does not modify the file on your system.
-This functionality enables the user to upload a file containing PML code which displays in the editor.
+* To download a file, Click `File > Save to disk`.
+If your browser prompts you with a choice to open or save the file, select "save".
+The default file name is "file.pml".
+The browser will save the file in the directory normally used for downloads.

 **Syntax analysis**

+Highlight errors in PML code.
 * Enter some PML into the editor.
 * Click `Tools > Check syntax` to receive warning and error messages if there is a problem with your model.
 These messages are displayed to the left of the line numbers in the editor.

 **Authentication**

+Sign in to use advanced features.
 * Click `Account (Not signed in) > Sign in`
-* Click `Don't have an account?`.
+* Click `Don't have an account?`
 * Enter an email address and password and click `Register`.
 If registration was successful you will be automatically signed in.
 * To just sign in, click `Account (Not signed in) > Sign in`